ethkissell/mini-universalis/README.md

   * `ProvinceFactory` and `NationFactory` produce objects; provinces, randomized nations; and isolate construction details.

 * **Singleton**
-  * For an event bus for the Visual Observer
+  * `GameEventBus` is a singleton used to decouple the game logic from the UI.

 * **Observer**
-  * Visual Observer for updating a UI
+  * The UI observes game events via the `GameEventBus`.

 ---